 The Main Library stocks daily copies of The Times and The Guardian as well as magazines, journals and periodicals both past and present to peruse through if you wish as well as access to Chessboards and pieces.
 There are computers and a printer for the students to use for homework or research and a quiet zone for study.

 The Library also regularly celebrates book related events and awards such as World Book Day, National Poetry Day and The CILIP Carnegie Medal through various events, activities and displays.

-The Main School Library is well used and enjoyed by students in both the lower and middle schools.
+The Main School Library is a well utilised, diverse, area enjoyed by students from both the lower and middle years.

-This library is used by Years 12 and 13 and is an area of study.
-It caters for AS and A2 studies and is geared towards preparing students for higher education.
+This library is used by Years 12 to 13 primarily as an area for quiet study.
+It caters for a wide variety of ‘A’ level subjects and is geared towards preparing the students towards their next step of learning and higher education.

 The Sixth Form Library contains a vast collection of academic material including text and reference books, journals and periodicals in order to support the academic requirements of various ‘A’ level studies.
 Sixth Formers have access to computers, a black and white printer and photocopying facilities, all located within easy reach of their study area.